What you will study

 Block 3: Empire and Art: British India

 This block invites you to explore the role of the visual arts in the British Empire by examining artistic interactions between Britain and India.
 You'll discover how British painters and photographers responded to India and how the encounter with British art initiated new Indian art traditions that ranged from the vernacular to the rise of modern Indian painting and experiments with photography.
-And did you know that the principles of Indian designs informed the teaching of British artisans, and how the droplet-shaped motif on Kashmir shawls became associated with the Scottish town of Paisley?
+And did you know that the principles of Indian design informed the teaching of British artisans, and how the droplet-shaped motif on Kashmir shawls became associated with the Scottish town of Paisley?
 The question of imperial architecture will also feature, and you'll examine the arguments that were made for and against European classicism and the mixed architectural styles of the Indo-Gothic and so-called Indo-Saracenic.

 Block 4: Art after Empire: from Colonialism to Globalisation